-The major part of this documentation have been copied (2016-11-25) from the XiVO documentation.
-This documentation are licensed under the Create Commons Attribution-ShareAlike 4.0 International License and they are Copyright 2012-2016 Avencall.
+The major part of this documentation has been copied (2016-11-25) from the XiVO documentation.
+That documentation was licensed under the Create Commons Attribution-ShareAlike 4.0 International License and was copyrighted 2012-2016 Avencall.

 CHAPTER 2 Changelog

 The Documentation changelog is available.